ajuelosemmanuel/osuCheatSheet/README.md

 + [CollectionManager](https://github.com/Piotrekol/CollectionManager) : Collection manager for osu! - make sure to read the tutorial before using it
 + [ezpp!](https://github.com/oamaok/ezpp) : browser extension that displays pp values for a beatmap without downloading it
 + [osu!
 Miss Analyzer](https://github.com/ThereGoesMySanity/osuMissAnalyzer) : Program to analyze misses in a given osu! replay
++ [Circleguard](https://github.com/circleguard/circleguard) : Circleguard is a tool to help you analyze osu! replays.
+Either your own, or replays from someone you suspect is cheating
++ [storybrew](https://github.com/Damnae/storybrew) : Storyboard maker for osu!

 ## Tutorials / Guides
 ### Improvement
++ [osu! phd](https://youtu.be/uc99yWeP1h4) : In depth guide about what are the different skills in osu! and how those are tied to each other
 + [Korilaks's guide to improving in osu!](https://puu.sh/unB20/caee7b883d.pdf) : In depth guide about how to play in order to improve efficiently (covers all "skillsets")
 + [khz streaming guide](https://docs.google.com/document/d/1xbNwH_vN4O3azBYwua-Z_3GOAI2d-kV_EeE96aiRLBU/edit) : khz's guide to streaming - for context, he's a 3 digit player who's known for his speed and stamina skills ([video version](https://youtu.be/JFTlYOY4-e4))
 + [Spare's video about stamina and speed](https://youtu.be/yXdtbFNgCfY) : Spare's "guide" to streaming, covering stamina and speed.
 In case you don't know, he's a 2 digit player who's well rounded to say the least.